Cognigy/Documentation/docs/webchat/v3/accessibility.md

 ## Increase Text Visibility

-By default, Webchat v3 follows color contrast recommendations.
-This means that Webchat v3 uses a dark color as the primary, the text color will be light, and vice versa.
+By default, Webchat v3 adheres to color contrast guidelines, ensuring a clear difference in brightness between a text and its background.
+This means that if a dark color is used as the primary background in Webchat, the text will automatically be light, and vice versa.

 However, you need to manually check the color contrast, especially if you add additional customizations to the home screen, such as a colorful background image.
 In such cases, ensure that the text in the foreground remains visible.
 You can control the color scheme within the **Color** section in the [Endpoint Settings](configuration.md#colors) or via the [CSS customization](https://github.com/Cognigy/Webchat/blob/main/docs/css-customization.md) options.

-For each set of text, we recommend maintaining a sufficient color contrast — the difference in perceived brightness between the text and its background.
+For each set of text, we recommend maintaining sufficient color contrast as follows:

 - The minimum contrast ratio for normal text is 4.5:1.
 Avoid using text smaller than 12px.
 - For larger text, the contrast ratio should be at least 3:1.